 Math-075, 090, 120, and 135.
 Prealgebra, Elementary Algebra, Intermediate Algebra and College Algebra.

-The main difference between self-paced and lecture courses at DVC is working self-paced allows students to take one class over multiple semesters, or to take multiple classes in one semester.
+The main difference between self-paced and lecture courses at DVC is working self-paced allows students to take one class over multiple terms, or to take multiple classes in one term.
 Other differences include working on one's own, no lecture from the instructor and dedicated one-on-one help, as well as study and time-management skills.

 Self-paced Math classes have the same number of units as a lecture class, and the same expectations of hours spent on the course each week.
 The courses cover the same mathematics material, and have the same Student Learning Outcomes, and course objectives for the mathematics content.